wonderworks-software/PyFlowOpenCv/docs/source/intro.rst

 Installation
 ==================
-**PyFlowOpenCv is NOT a standalone software, it is a extension package of PyFlow.
+**PyFlowOpenCv is NOT a standalone software, it is an extension package of PyFlow.
 PyFlow has to be installed first.** You can refer to `PyFlow <https://github.com/wonderworks-software/PyFlow>`_  to install PyFlow.

 The easy way to install PyFlow is::